 Once implemented, an environmental management system will help your business achieve:

-Real cost savings: EMS programmes can not only reduce your organisation’s use of resources, they can also streamline your workflows and processes.
+Real cost savings: EMS programmes can not only reduce your organization’s use of resources, they can also streamline your workflows and processes.
 This can translate into lower shipping and purchasing costs, improved productivity and less product lost due to spoilage or error.

 Scalable, sustainable growth: Effective environmental management can have economic benefits, too.
-Through the ongoing cost savings inherent in a cycle of continual improvement your organisation is better positioned to manage the challenges of expanding your market share or moving into new territories.
+Through the ongoing cost savings inherent in a cycle of continual improvement your organization is better positioned to manage the challenges of expanding your market share or moving into new territories.

 A smoother path to compliance: An EMS based in industry-recognised best practices for environmental management — such as those outlined in ISO 14001 — can help you comply with future environmental regulations as they come into force within your industry.